gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 _A Mind For Numbers_ [[11]](https://barbaraoakley.com/books/a-mind-for-numbers/)
 is my all-time favorite book about the most important concept itself:
 **learning**.
 It will change how you approach new material.
-By working your way through it, you will become a more powerful and motivated learner.
-An accompanying
-[Coursera course](https://www.coursera.org/learn/learning-how-to-learn) is
+By working your way through it, you will become a more potent and motivated learner.
+An accompanying [Coursera course](https://www.coursera.org/learn/learning-how-to-learn) is freely available.
-freely available.
 Learning is a lifelong undertaking and every engineer should embrace that.